sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 limitations of their network, and they might throttle you anyway.
 If you choose these guys, you might have to change your phone's APN settings to get data.
 Look at the instructions on their website.

+##### Roam Mobility
+Ankit highly recommends going with [Roam Mobility](http://roammobility.com).
+They're a Canadian company that offers cell phone services to USA travellers.
+All of their plans are prepaid and highly flexible, and range from daily plans for short-term travellers (from $4 CAD a day for unlimited everything including data) to monthly plans that are ideal for co-op students ($40 CAD for unlimited talk, text, and 2 gigs of data).
+The carrier uses T-Mobile's network.
+You can also pay for 4 months all at once and let the plan start right before you arrive in the United States.
+Also, since it's a Canadian company, you could just pay in Canadian dollars.

+Perhaps the main reason Ankit loves Roam Mobility is the fact that every plan has unlimited calling back to Canada, which is perfect for interns that still want to keep in touch with friends and family at home.

 ##### T-Mobile's Hidden Plan
 Gary writes in with this tip: